osmno/elveg2osm/README.md

 `sosi2osm XXXXElveg.SOS default.lua >XXXXElveg_default.osm`.
 and at least the file `XXXXFart.txt`.

-XXXX is the 4-digit number representing the municipality listed at http://www.statkart.no/Kunnskap/Fakta-om-Norge/Fylker-og-kommuner/Tabell/
+XXXX is the 4-digit municipality number, listed for example at (wikipedia)[https://no.wikipedia.org/wiki/Norges_kommuner#Kommunene]

 ## Requirements